sanderlab/CellBox/README.md

 1. Go to: https://mybinder.org/v2/gh/dfci/CellBox/version_for_initial_manuscript
 2. From the New dropdown, click Terminal
-3. Run the following command:
+3. Run the following command for a short example of model training process:

 ```
 python scripts/main.py -config=configs/example.cfg.json